containers/podman/docs/source/markdown/podman-cp.1.md

 ## OPTIONS

-#### **--extract**

-If the source is a tar archive, extract it to the provided destination (must be a directory).
-If the source is not a tar archive, follow the above rules.

-#### **--pause**

-Pause the container while copying into it to avoid potential security issues around symlinks.
-Defaults to *true*.
-On rootless containers with cgroups V1, defaults to false.

 ## ALTERNATIVES

 Podman has much stronger capabilities than just `podman cp` to achieve copy files between host and container.